another-machine/public-library/machines/lexicon-standoff/README.md

 - Players discuss who might be an imposter and then place their vote on who they suspect.
 - Players that guess correctly get one point, imposters that survive get two points.

-The new static version of this game in this repo is still WIP.
+Still very much WIP.
+Latest preview can be found at [amplib.app/lexicon-standoff](https://amplib.app/lexicon-standoff/).
 Older websocket versions are both currently offline.

 Three (or more) devices enter in the player count, and choose a unique player.
 Devices use procedural generation to stay in sync.
 As long as the players progress the game together by starting rounds at the same time, devices will stay in sync.
 To make sure the devices are synced, you can open the menu and check your configuration at any time.